Greece Meteora & Zagori Write a review

-Getting Away at the End of the Trip: the trip ends after breakfast on the morning of Day 8 in the city of Ioannina, which has flight connections back to Athens or on to some other European hubs via the major carriers (Aegean, Olympic) as well as low-cost airlines like Ryan Air and Easy Jet.
+Getting Away at the End of the Trip: the trip ends after breakfast on the morning of Day 8 in the city of Ioannina, which has flight connections to Athens or other European hubs via the major carriers (Aegean, Olympic) as well as low-cost airlines like Ryan Air and Easy Jet.
 We can also arrange transport back to Athens at the end of the trip.

 If you book a trip with us you will receive detailed information about how to get to and from the trip, and of course you can e-mail us with any questions.